Raj-pandian/Chatbot/README.md

 Datasets

-    JSON file which ahas patterns and responses
+    JSON file which has patterns and responses

-Build abd Training the chatbot
+Build and Training the chatbot

 	Below are the chatbot evaluation steps,
 	1. Data Exploration:   Know the data